 On our West Texas road trip, we visited in December and spent Christmas day in Marfa.
 The days were lovely and sunny (we got lucky) but just a few days after we left, it snowed, so that shows just how quickly it can change!

-There are several cool festivals in West Texas to plan your trip around:
+There are several cool festivals in West Texas, so plan your trip around one of them:

-- Trans-Pecos Festival of Music + Love – each September
+- Trans-Pecos Festival of Music + Love – usually held each September

 - Original Terlingua International Championship Chili Cookoff (often referred to as Tolbert’s Chili) – early November